Exploring the Interplay of Intrinsic Fluctuation and Complexity in Intracellular Calcium Dynamics: Results and Discussion

-We solve the CLE~\eqref{eq:cle} using the Euler method with a total of $10^4$ observations and a time step of $0.001$ minutes.
-Time is measured in minutes (min), and the concentrations ($x,~y,~z$) in $\mu$M. Depending on the parameter values (see Table~\ref{table:two} of Appendix~\ref{app:Ae}), cytosolic Ca$^{2+}$ concentration $x(t)$ shows various dynamical states, including the stable steady state, simple periodic oscillation, and complex oscillations such as bursting, period doubling, quasi-periodicity, and chaos.
+We solve the CLE~\eqref{eq:cle} using the Euler method with a time step of $0.001$ minutes and a total of $10^4$ observations.
+Time is measured in minutes (min), the concentration of cytosolic Ca$^{2+}$, $x(t)$ in $\mu$M and $V$ in the unit of $\mu$m$^3$.
+For reference, we provide some physiological ranges of Ca$^{2+}$ concentrations in biological cells.
+While the extracellular Ca$^{2+}$ concentration is $\sim$1--3 mM, the intracellular Ca$^{2+}$ concentration is relatively low ($\sim$ 0.1--0.2$~\mu$M)~\cite{BLANCO2017547,WEAVER2020321}.
+Depending on the cell type, cytosolic Ca$^{2+}$ concentration can vary, for instance, $\sim$ 0.1--0.2 $\mu$M in hepatocytes~\cite{murphy255rich}, $\sim 0.26 ~\mu$M in rat myocytes~\cite{williamson1983cytosolic}, and $\sim$ 0.25--0.3~$\mu$M for cardiac muscle~\cite{williamson1983cytosolic}.
+Depending on the parameter values (see Table~\ref{table:two} of Appendix~\ref{app:Ae}), cytosolic Ca$^{2+}$ concentration $x(t)$ shows various dynamical states, including the steady state, simple periodic oscillation, and complex oscillations such as bursting, period doubling sequences, quasi-periodicity, and chaos.
 We refer the readers to Ref.~\cite{houart1999bursting} for detailed characterization of these dynamic states using bifurcation diagrams, Lyapunov exponents, first-return maps, and power spectra.

 Fig.~\ref{fig:oscillations} presents the time evolution of the cytosolic Ca$^{2+}$ concentration, $x(t)$ for three different system sizes: $V=10^6$, $10^4$, and $10^2$.
 Correspondingly, the strength of intrinsic fluctuation, measured by $~\frac{1}{\sqrt{V}}$, varies approximately as $\sim 0.001$, $0.01$ and $0.1$ for $V=10^6$, $10^4$, and $10^2$, respectively.
-The concentration $x(t)$ in each panel of Fig.~\ref{fig:oscillations} is generated by merging the time series obtained by solving the CLE~\eqref{eq:cle} under different parameter settings corresponding to each dynamic state.
+The concentration $x(t)$ in each panel of Fig.~\ref{fig:oscillations} is generated by merging six distinct time series obtained separately by solving the CLE~\eqref{eq:cle} under six different sets of parameter settings corresponding to each dynamic state (see Table~\ref{table:two} of Appendix~\ref{app:Ae}).
 For a more extended simulation, see Fig.~\ref{fig:appendix_figure0} in Appendix~\ref{app:A1}.
 Intrinsic fluctuation regulates the dynamical behavior of cytosolic Ca$^{2+}$ concentration depending on the system size.